Nischala258/Nischala_LanGraph_MAT496/README.md

 We learn how to build sub graphs which help us manage different states in a graph.

 **Tweaks:** Changed the content given to the nodes.

+## Lesson 3:
+We learn the two phases of Map and reduce – Map (processing sub tasks) and reduce ( compile the results of the sub tasks).

+Map – We define a task and keep appending the list of states using Send.

+Reduce- Then we, take the list of states and invoke the llm to get the final results.

+**Tweaks:** Changed the model to Gemini and GoogleAI.
+Changed the example from generating jokes to generating facts and giving tweets.